MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 ## Update VM Image used by the hosted machine group

 You can update the VM image that is used by your hosted machine group.
-This is beneficial in situations where a custom VM image requires software updates and/or additional customization to run desktop flows.
+This is beneficial in situations where a custom VM image requires software updates and additional customization to run desktop flows.
 This feature allows you to update the VM image to be used when creating new hosted bots in your hosted machine group, eliminating the need to delete and recreate it.
 To update VM image:

 1. Sign in to [Power Automate](https://make.powerautomate.com).